01-edu/public/subjects/gaming/jumpo/README.md

 ### Hints

 If you want a good example of how a 2D game is created you can try the [Tappy Chicken](https://assets.01-edu.org/Unreal-Engine-Projects/Jumpo/TappyChicken.zip) game provided.
 Or you can create an empty project and choose "2D Sidescroller Game" template which contains a lot of info that will be helpful for this project.

+> Do not forget to zip up the project compile and save everything for peer correction.
+> If it is not possible to upload files to Gitea due to their size, use GitHub instead and have a look at [Git LSF](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github)